jeremenichelli/jeremenichelli.github.io/_posts/2015-08-15-using-web-fonts.md

 ### You Only Load Once

 Now that we have nice solutions, we are causing a **FOUT** on purpose to always show text content to the user, but now created a new problem.

 Once the user got to your homepage and starts navigating through your site is going to *experience the same effect in every page* because, though the font has been previously loaded and cached by the browser, we are not switching to it until we detect it by JavaScript and add a class to the *html* or *body* tag.

-Yes, **boooooh**.

-This is not hard to solve, once you load the font you can place a cookie using JavaScript.
+This is not hard to solve, once you load the font you can place a cookie.

 ```js
 var observer = new FontFaceObserver('Oswald');